 Dominican National Pleads Guilty to Illegal Reentry

-BOSTON – A Dominican national pleaded guilty yesterday in federal court in Worcester to a federal immigration charge.
+BOSTON – A Dominican national pleaded guilty yesterday to illegal reentry.

-Eustate faces a sentence of no greater than 10 years in prison, up to three years of supervised release, a fine of $250,000, and will be subject to deportation proceedings upon completion of his sentence.
+The charging statute provides for a sentence of up to 10 years in prison, three years of supervised release and a fine of $250,000.
 Sentences are imposed by a federal district court judge based on the U.S. Sentencing Guidelines and other statutory factors.